-The Ph.D. in Information Technology provides a research intensive focus in the behavioral, organizational and technical areas of information systems and information technology.
-This program prepares individuals for careers in research and/or industry.
+The Ph.D. in Information Technology provides a research intensive focus in the interdisciplinary areas of information systems, cyber security, data analytics and artificial intelligence.
+This program prepares individuals for careers in academia, government and/or industry.
 Students collaborate with faculty on research projects, research colloquia and departmental seminars.
-Students should expect to complete the program in four to five years (not including any leveling coursework that may be required).

 Must complete university-wide graduate requirements in addition to the following.

 - A statement of academic interests and goals

 - Transcripts from all colleges and universities attended

 - Official Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) scores (no more than five years old)